-Buy now, pay later fraud: better detection and investigation with network analytics
+Buy now, pay later fraud: Improving detection & investigation

 With the combined forces of increased digital transformation and the global pandemic, consumer habits have shifted rapidly over the past few years.
 In the retail industry, buy now, pay later (BNPL) short term online lending has gained enormous momentum.
 Platforms like Klarna, Affirm, Zip, Flex, and Afterpay are offering a new way for consumers to pay for purchases ranging from clothing to furniture to groceries and more.
 Even Apple announced it is launching its own BNPL service.